Molecule Mattress Overview

 Tuck's Video Review

-Our testing team evaluated the Molecule 1 Mattress for conforming, motion isolation, edge support, and other performance factors.
+Our testing team evaluated the Molecule 1 and Molecule 2 Mattresses for conforming, motion isolation, edge support, and other performance factors.
 Check out their findings in the video below.

 Tuck’s testing team conducted an extensive evaluation of the Molecule 1 and Molecule 2.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.